-Dr. Ulrike Al-Khamis of Aga Khan Museum in Toronto on Islamic Art, Transformation & Connecting Cultures
+Dr. Ulrike Al-Khamis of Aga Khan Musem in Toronto on Islamic Art, Transformation & Connecting Cultures

 I know you’ll enjoy this conversation with Ulrike, which spans the definition of Islamic Art, an exploration of some of the Islamic culture’s colorful spring traditions, and the role of art and museums as catalysts for connecting cultures, and transforming challenging experiences such as displacement and racism into inspiring music, spoken word, and dance.

 More information on the Aga Khan Museum can be found here.

 Publisher and editor of People Are Culture (PAC).
 This article was created by original reporting that sourced expert commentary from local cultural standard-bearers.
 Those quoted provide cultural and historical context that is unique to their role in the community and to this article.